drbitboy/cspice_debc/README.md

 Remove bounds checking from one F2Ced CSPICE \*[^\_]?.c routine

-- saves about 5% in runtime speed
+- saves about 5% in runtime speed for DSKX02 (Digital Shape Kernel intersection calculations)

 Usage (BASH):